mstksg/inCode/copy/entries/machines-2.md

 you increment the second one with an input of `Right x`.
 The output is the state of both counters.

-We could write this "from scratch":
+We could write this "from scratch", using explicit recursion:

 ~~~haskell
 !!!machines/Auto2.hs "dualCounterR ::" machines
 ~~~

-But we know in Haskell that explicit recursion is usually a sign of bad design.
+But we all know in Haskell that explicit recursion is usually a sign of bad design and is best avoided whenever possible.
 So many potential places for bugs!

 Let's try writing the same thing using Auto composition: